-In other embodiments of the present invention, saturated fatty acids are increased, and/or unsaturated fatty acids are decreased, by providing an organism transformed with a heterologous gene encoding a product which decreases expres- 40 sion of ADS of the present invention or an ADS-like activity and growing the transgenic organism under conditions sufficient to modify the fatty acid composition.
-In other embodiments of the present invention, saturated fatty acids are increased, and/or unsaturated fatty acids are decreased, by 45 transforming an organism with a heterologous gene encoding a product which decreases expression of ADS of the present invention or an ADS-like activity, and growing the transgenic organism under conditions sufficient to modify the fatty acid composition.
+In other embodiments of the present invention, saturated fatty acids are increased, and/or unsaturated fatty acids are 45 decreased, by providing an organism transformed with a heterologous gene encoding a product which decreases expression of ADS of the present invention or an ADS-like activity and growing the transgenic organism under conditions sufficient to modify the fatty acid composition.
+In other embodi-50 ments of the present invention, saturated fatty acids are increased, and/or unsaturated fatty acids are decreased, by transforming an organism with a heterologous gene encoding a product which decreases expression of ADS of the present invention or an ADS-like activity, and growing the transgenic 55 organism under conditions sufficient to modify the fatty acid composition.

-It is contemplated that desaturases with characteristics similar to the ADS genes of the present invention are present in other plants; these desaturases are referred to as "ADSlike."
-It is also contemplated that these "ADS-like" desaturases will be homologous to ADS of the present invention, 55 to modify fatty acid composition, as described above. with at least about 45% amino acid identity, or at least about 50% amino acid identity, or at least about 55% amino acid identity (see, for example, Marilla, E-F et al. (2002) FEBS Let 526:49).
-Thus, in particular embodiments, antisense sequences to ADS coding sequences of the present invention, 60 and siRNAs targeted to ADS coding sequences of the present invention, are contemplated to decrease expression of ADSlike desaturases in plants other than Arabidopsis.
+It is contemplated that desaturases with characteristics similar to the ADS genes of the present invention are present in other plants; these desaturases are referred to as "ADS- 60 like."
+It is also contemplated that these "ADS-like" desaturases will be homologous to ADS of the present invention, with at least about 45% amino acid identity, or at least about 50% amino acid identity, or at least about 50% amino acid identity, or at least about 50% amino acid identity.
+E-F et al. (2002) FEBS 65 Let 526:49).
+Thus, in particular embodiments, antisense sequences to ADS coding sequences of the present invention, 50 and siRNAs targeted to ADS coding sequences of the present invention, are contemplated to decrease expression of ADSlike desaturases in plants other than Arabidopsis.